Top Hockey Gear Fitting Mistakes New Hockey Parents Should Avoid

 Why Is Buying Hockey Skates Too Big for Growth a Mistake?

-Warning: Buying skates that are too large to "grow into" compromises ankle support and alters skating mechanics, which slows skill development and increases slip and fall risk.
+Critical: Buying skates that are too large to "grow into" compromises ankle support and alters skating mechanics, which slows skill development and increases slip and fall risk.

 Oversized skates allow the foot to move inside the boot, producing heel slip, decreased power transfer, and frequent blisters from friction.
 A practical guideline is to buy for a snug fit with minimal growth room, which is typically no more than a half size.
 This ensures the foot stays locked in place.
 If some growth room is unavoidable, choose a model with heat-moldable liners and plan to recheck fit every 2–3 months.